AndersDeath/diary2/000-current.md

 # 26 September - Tuesday - Yerevan - 362 day of immigration

 the day finished and I am happy about it.
+I was working on some portfolio stuff today.